 Heroin is processed from morphine, the original synthetic opiate.
 It is primarily a white powder mainly imported from South America, or a brownish or black powder, which is mainly imported from Central America and known as “black tar heroin.”

 In many places, white powder heroin is becoming more common.
 The purity is higher as different places illicitly import the drug into the U.S., and drug dealers mix other substances into heroin or sell them in its place.
 Fentanyl is the current synthetic opioid most often sold instead of it or mixed with it.

 Since this substance is about 80 times more potent than heroin alone, accidental fentanyl overdose has been the leading cause of opioid overdose deaths in the past several years.

 Heroin has been a very addictive and widely abused substance almost since its beginning.
 Widespread overprescribing of morphine and opium powders in the mid and late 19th centuries led to a similar epidemic of opioid addictions and overdoses, with a reported 1 in 200 Americans abusing opiates.
-Like the modern opioid abuse epidemic, the main demographic struggling with addiction were upper-class and middle-class white American adults.
+Like the modern opioid abuse epidemic, the main demographic struggling with addiction was upper-class and middle-class white American adults.

 By the end of the 19th century, however, doctors began turning away from narcotic prescriptions, and both states and the federal government created laws regulating drugs, especially opium-based substances.
 As laws were passed criminalizing opium abuse, including heroin abuse, at the beginning of the 20th century, fewer older, affluent white adults in the U.S. abused the drug, but more young men — primarily Caucasian, Chinese, and immigrant youth — were found to abuse the cheaper illicit drug in opium dens.